 - Do you need only one number, or multiple numbers that are linked?

-- Do you need workgroup support, so others can access the inbound and outbound faxes for that line?
+- Do you need to support multiple users, so others can access the inbound and outbound faxes for that line?

-- Do you need a custom number for sending your faxes?
+- Do you need a custom number — also known as a vanity number at some services — for sending your faxes?

 - Do you want to customize your fax cover sheet?